sassoftware/viya4-iac-k8s/README.md

 Once the resources are provisioned, use the [viya4-deployment](https://github.com/sassoftware/viya4-deployment) project to deploy SAS Viya in your cloud environment.
 For more information about SAS Viya requirements and documentation for the deployment process, refer to the [SAS Viya Operations Guide](https://go.documentation.sas.com/doc/en/itopscdc/default/itopswn/titlepage.htm).

-This project supports infrastructure that is built on **physical machines** ("bare metal") or on **VMware vSphere or vCenter** machines.
+This project supports infrastructure that is built on **physical machines** ("bare metal" machines or Linux VMs) or on **VMware vSphere or vCenter** machines.
 If you need to create a cluster in [AWS](https://github.com/sassoftware/viya4-iac-aws), [Microsoft Azure](https://github.com/sassoftware/viya4-iac-azure/), or [GCP](https://github.com/sassoftware/viya4-iac-gcp/), use the appropriate SAS Viya IaC repository to perform the associated tasks.

 ## Prerequisites